saturnaxis/ModernAstro/home.md

 # ASTR4410: Modern Astrophysics
 Lecture notes for ASTR4410 Modern Astrophysics.
 This course is designed using **An Introduction to Modern Astrophysics** by Carroll & Ostlie, where it will include summaries of the course material and code implementation/exercises.
-The course is divided into three sections (Introduction, Stars, and Galaxies) that will cover ~5-6 chapters for each section from the texbook.
-In addition to homework assigments and exams, each student will give an in-class presention using information from an instructor-assigned:
+The course is divided into three sections (Introduction, Stars, and Galaxies) that will cover ~5-6 chapters for each section from the textbook.
+In addition to homework assignments and exams, each student will give an in-class presentation using information from an instructor-assigned:

 - tutorial using astropy